oemof/tespy/doc/using_tespy.rst

 Subsystems/Component groups
 ---------------------------

 Subsystems are an easy way to add frequently used component groups such as a drum with evaporator or a preheater with desuperheater to your system.
 You can use the predefined subsystems or `create a subsytem yourself <http://tespy.readthedocs.io/en/dev/using_tespy.html#tespy-subsystems-component-groups>`_.
 Every subsystem must have two interfaces, an inlet interface and an outlet interface.
 These interfaces have a variable number of connections, which can be connected with the rest of your network.
-The example below uses the predefined subsystem preheater with desuperheater (:code:`ph_desup()`).
+The example below uses the predefined subsystem preheater with desuperheater (:code:`ph_desup_cond()`).
 The subsystems interfaces are subsystem.inlet and subsystem.outlet, both with two connections.
 All connections (and components) of the subsystem have to be added to the network in order to start a simulation.
 This can easily be done by adding the whole subsystem object to your network.

 .. code-block:: python